Nickx0/kujira/readme.md

 # KujiraVTBoT OLD API
 A discord bot for my vtubers - DECREAPED
-The bot is broken because if u type text in voice chat, bot crash
+The bot is broken, because if u type text in voice chat, bot crash